 I know I actually need to do this.
 Waterfowl is my primary hunting season since my county has no big game season.
-Practicing with a shotgun in hand can save you loads of stress on opening day.
+The off-season is a great time to prepare.
+Practicing with a shotgun in hand can save you loads of stress on an opening day.
 Take your shotgun and go to your local skeet range and shoot some clay.
 It’s a good way to practice your lead on a speeding duck and a great way to keep the dust off in the summer months.
 Besides who doesn’t love shooting stuff?

 Practicing for rifle hunting is easier than receiving Christmas presents.
 Seriously who doesn’t love to shoot?
 Especially at a distance, with an optic, probably pretending to be a Navy SEAL sniper.
 The even better part of this is you don’t need a range to do this.
 A lot of places allow you to shoot as long as you have a backstop that meets regulations.
 Sure rounds might be more expensive for your .308 short win, but get the boys out and shoot empty beer cans from the night before.